-The Hoboken Planning Board and Hoboken Historic Preservation Board granted Harmony approval to open in a historic building at 95 Hudson Street before the Hoboken Cannabis Review Board meeting.
+The Hoboken Planning Board and Hoboken Historic Preservation Board granted Harmony Dispensary approval to open.
+It’s in a historic building at 95 Hudson Street before the Hoboken Cannabis Review Board meeting.
 The dispensary would sell adult-use cannabis sales once the market opens, which is likely to take a year.

 Terrapin was also approved by the Hoboken Cannabis Review Board last night.

 We’re thrilled to have completed the Medical Cannabis Review Board process in Hoboken We look forward to presenting our plans to the Planning Board,” said a spokesman for Terrapin.
 “Terrapin has maintained throughout the process that transparency is key to the success of the medical marijuana program in Hoboken.

 Terrapin is a Colorado-based socially conscious Multi-State Operator (MSO).